PredictiveEcology/NetLogoR/cran-comments.md

 ## Updated release

 This release is to put the package back on CRAN after being removed due to a dependency removal.
-There are other minor changes.
+There are other minor changes, including several to address CRAN requirements.
 See `NEWS.md` for a full list of changes.

 ## Test environments